George Benson (saxophonist)

 George Franklin Benson Jr. (February 26, 1929 – March 9, 2019) was an American jazz musician and educator.

 Background

 Benson served in the United States Army during the Korean War, where he was stationed in Oahu.
 Benson later worked for the United States Postal Service.

 As a session musician, Benson appeared on several Motown sessions in the 1960s, particularly with Marvin Gaye.
 In 1983, he recorded with J. C. Heard on Heard's first album as leader since 1958, with pianist Claude Black and Canadian bassist Dave Young.
 Benson co-led an album with Heard in 1988.

-George was part of the Detroit jazz scene including the Austin Moro Big Band.
-He was a musical friend of trombonist Al Winters during that time, from the 1970s and on into the 1990s.

 Benson died on March 9, 2019.